The Best Retro Game Consoles For Kids & Adults

 Atari Flashback 8 Gold

 When most people think 8-bit video games, they think Atari.
 Breakout, Centipede, Frogger, Space Invaders, all the classics you played in your buddy’s basement every day after school.
-The Flashback 8 offers rich graphics, an HDMI output, and two wireless controllers ⏤ although it also has two integrated wire ports and can use original controllers.
+The Flashback 8 retro game console offers rich graphics, an HDMI output, and two wireless controllers ⏤ although it also has two integrated wire ports and can use original controllers.
 It can be a little tricky to find but if you don’t need the HDMI connection, the Flashback 7 Deluxe is a solid alternative.

 The Hyperkin Smartboy is a case/controller hybrid that slides onto your Android phone and allows you to play Game Boy and Game Boy Color cartridges.
 The case is adjustable to fit different sized phones but uses a USB C connection, so only newer generation phones are compatible.
 Still, the satisfaction of playing Pokemon, Wario Land or Link’s Awakening on your smartphone with real buttons is hard to beat.